OliverScherf/OthelloGame/README.md

 ### Server

+**Note: If you want to run the server on your own server/localhost, you need to change the constant SERVER_IP in the OthelloConstants.java**

 To run the Othello Server from source under windows:
 - Navigate to the src folder using "cd", i.e. `cd C:\Users\Oliver\Downloads\Othello\src`
 - run `javac -cp org\game\othello\*; org\game\othello\connection\server\OthelloServer.java` to compile the client
-- run `java org/game/othello/connection/server/OthelloServer` to start Othello
+- run `java org/game/othello/connection/server/OthelloServer` to start the server

 To run the Othello Server from source under linux:
 - Navigate to the src folder using "cd", i.e. `cd /home/oliver/OthelloServer/Othello/src/`